 Red light therapy (RLT) offers many health and wellness benefits.
-Yet, it’s important to consider how you use this technology to gain the full benefits.
-Some treatments involve full body red light therapy, while others take a targeted approach.
+Yet, it's essential to consider how you use this technology to gain the full benefits.
+Some treatments involve full-body red light therapy, while others take a targeted approach.

 These two approaches to photobiomodulation therapy have different purposes.
 Knowing more about these can help you achieve the best outcomes for you.

-Full body RLT is done with a bed that uses red and near-infrared light.
-Exposure to light helps activate positive changes to the cells, bringing various health benefits.
+Full-body RLT is done with a bed that uses red and near-infrared light.
+Exposure to sunlight helps activate positive cell changes, bringing various health benefits.
 You might use the full body type of RLT to improve broad health measures like:

-You can gain exposure to your full body at once by using a red light therapy bed, which provides specified treatment without getting too hot.
+You can immediately gain exposure to your full body by using a red light therapy bed, which provides specified treatment without getting too hot.
 Receiving RLT for the whole body allows the healing wavelengths to enter as much surface area as possible to provide maximum benefits.

 Targeted Red Light Therapy

-Targeted RLT may be carried out with a laser device, panel, or another handheld, portable device that allows you or a practitioner to focus on a particular area of your body.
-So, you might target the red light in specific ways like these:
+Targeted Red Light Therapy (RLT) can be performed using a laser device, panel, or a portable handheld device that enables you or a practitioner to concentrate on a specific area of your body.
+This allows you to target the red light in particular ways, such as:

 One popular application of the targeted approach is in skin care.
 Dermatologists and other skin care professionals use this method to reduce hyperpigmentation, wrinkles, and inflammation from severe acne.
 Nonetheless, this approach can also target specific body parts to address arthritis, an injury, joint pain, or another location-specific concern.

-These targeted treatments can be beneficial, as they offer higher-powered laser treatment to specific parts of the body.
-A downside to this treatment is a lack of standardization in light dosage for specific applications.
+These targeted treatments can be beneficial, offering higher-powered laser treatment to specific body parts.
+A downside to this treatment is a lack of standardization in light dosage for particular applications.
 Incorrect dosage can lead to skin tissue overheating (too high) or ineffective treatments (too low).
 Also, the cellular change potential is limited by only directing the light wavelengths at small portions of the body.

-You can see that both types of RLT provide the benefits of this modality.
-They both offer red and near-infrared wavelengths that stimulate cell energy transport through mitochondrial activation to carry out healing processes.
-The two methods simply vary in the surface area they cover at one time.
+You can see that both types of RLT devices provide the benefits of this modality.
+They offer red and near-infrared wavelengths that stimulate cell energy transport through mitochondrial activation to carry out healing processes.
+The two methods vary in the surface area they cover at one time.

-It’s possible to use both types of RLT to complement one another.
-You may turn to a bed for full body red light therapy to provide overall wellness and healing throughout the body.
+It's possible to use both types of RLT to complement one another.
+You may turn to a bed for full-body red light therapy to provide overall wellness and healing throughout the body.
 Then, a handheld device may work better for targeted treatments for specific problem areas, such as joints.
 A benefit of both types is that you can often combine this non-invasive therapy with other forms of treatment.
-Also, they can both be customized to provide the right amount of treatment needed for each situation.
+Also, they can be customized to provide the proper treatment needed for each situation.